XMMGOF/xmmpysas/docs/source/technical.rst

 remove '``{SAS install directory}/lib/python/pysas/``' from your PATH and PYTHONPATH variables.

-If you we previously using pySAS v1.4 which comes with SAS, this next section gives a quick explanation of the major differences.
+If you were previously using pySAS v1.4 which comes with SAS, this next section gives a quick explanation of the major differences.

 * The 'Wrapper' has been deprecated and replaced by :py:class:`~pysas.sastask.MyTask`.